cronalds/sassy-beaches/README.md

 npm i bootstrap
 ```

-ensure you have gulp installed globally to do pretty much anything here; no gulp no build or minification.(you can still build with sass cli or watch extension but you won't be able to minify from my knowledge)
+ensure you have gulp installed globally to do pretty much anything here; no gulp no build or minification.(you can still build with sass cli or watch extension but you won't be able to minify from my knowledge; and you'll have to set it all up)

 ```bash
 npm i -g gulp